Chung Chun Rice Dog: Description

 The business serves hot dogs with various batters, dips, sauces and toppings such as panko breadcrumbs, Korean ramen noodles, granulated sugar, potato, and squid ink.
 Its signature dish is a Korean-inspired take on a corn dog, the rice dog.
-The dog-on-a-stick is dipped into rice flour batter and rolled in panko before frying, which creates a crispier crust than the traditional cornbread-battered hot dog.
+The dog-on-a-stick is dipped into rice flour batter and rolled in breadcrumbs before frying, which creates a crispier crust than the traditional cornmeal-battered hot dog.